-- If an implementation represents ask internally as a sequence of 32 bytes with the 4 bits of zero padding intact, it will be in the correct form for use as an input to PRFaddr, PRFnfSprout, and PRFpk without need for bit-shifting.
-Future key representations may make use of these padding bits. - For addresses on Mainnet, the lead bytes and encoded length cause the first two characters of the Base58Check encoding to be fixed as "SK".
+- If an implementation represents ask internally as a sequence of 32 bytes with the 4 bits of zero padding intact, it will be in the correct form for use as an input to PRFaddr, PRFnfSprout, and PRFpk without need for bit-shifting. - For addresses on Mainnet, the lead bytes and encoded length cause the first two characters of the Base58Check encoding to be fixed as "SK".
 For Testnet, the first two characters are fixed as "ST".